jpatel98/glampbnb/readme.md

 `

 ## Note to professor

+#### Note 1
 Due to [mailgun limitation](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients) of sending emails to authorized recipients only, I have added nickroma.seneca@gmail.com as one of the recipient.
 Even after adding authorized recipient, Seneca's email is blocking the mailgun's provided domain for phising.

+#### Note 2
+I was having issues with maintaing the state of the logged-in user after deploying the app to cyclic.
+Once the user signed in, and the page redirected to /client or /rentals/list, it was rendering my 404 Page Not Found view, so I tried using client-sessions library as per [web322](https://webprogrammingtoolsandframeworks.sdds.ca/Managing-State-Information/introduction-to-client-sessions) notes and it started working fine.